Peter Noble (footballer)

-Burnley originally played him in the fullback position before eventually moving him up into midfield, and he became their top scorer for three of the following four seasons.
+Burnley originally played him in the fullback position and he reached the final of the Texaco Cup in his first season, losing 2-1 to his old club, Newcastle United in extra time.
+They eventually moved him up into midfield, and he became their top scorer for three of the following four seasons.
 He also became the team's penalty taker.
-Noble was a favourite with the Turf Moor supporters with his commitment, drive and goal scoring.
+Noble captained Burnley as they won the Anglo Scottish Cup in 1979, that included an infamous two legged victory over Scottish Champions Celtic, whose fans rioted in their 0-1 defeat in the first leg of the Quarter Final at Turf Moor.
+Burnley won the tie 3-1 on aggregate, before going on to beat Oldham Athletic 4-2 in the Final.
+He was a favourite with the Turf Moor supporters with his commitment, drive and goal scoring.
 Noble scored 63 goals in 243 appearances and was club captain for much of his seven-year stay at the club.

 In 1980, he moved to Blackpool where he continued a partnership with another ex-Burnley player, Paul Fletcher.
-At this time he also opened a sports shop in Burnley indoor market – Peter Noble Sport Ltd. – which he successfully ran with his family for nearly 20 years.
+At the time he also opened a sports shop in Burnley indoor market – Peter Noble Sport Ltd. – which he successfully ran with his family for nearly 20 years.

 Noble ended his career having scored every penalty he took.
 This record of 28 consecutive penalties is widely believed to be a world record.
 In 1985 a question about Noble's penalty kicks appeared in the first edition of the popular board game Trivial Pursuit.

 In 2006 at a special dinner at Turf Moor Noble, along with a number of other players, was officially declared a 'Burnley Football Club Legend' by the East Lancashire club.